kangoolutions/CPI-Grafana-Monitor/getting_started.md

 - H. TokenUrl
 - I. CPI URL

+**Open Telemetry (in case you want to use traces)**

+- J. Open Telemetry InstanceID
+- K. OpenTelemetry URL

 It might be helpful to copy this list and add it together with the credentials/urls to an editor/notepad

 You need to do this in your Account Management (https://grafana.com/orgs/yourgrafanatenantname)